aerospike/aerospike-client-python/doc/index.rst

 Aerospike database clusters.
 The Python client is a CPython module, built on the Aerospike C client.

-* ``aerospike`` - the module containing the Client, Query, Scan, and large ordered list (LList) classes.
+* :mod:`aerospike` - the module containing the Client, Query, Scan, and large ordered list (LList) classes.

-* ``aerospike.predicates`` is a submodule containing predicate helpers for use with the Query class.
+* :mod:`aerospike.predicates` is a submodule containing predicate helpers for use with the Query class.

 .. seealso::
     The `Python Client Manual <http://www.aerospike.com/docs/client/python/>`_